spatialmodel/inmap/README.md

 		inmap -config=/path/to/configfile.json
 	for Mac or Linux systems, and
 		inmap.exe -config=/path/to/configfile.json
 	for windows systems.
+If you are using the precompiled version of the program downloaded from the website, you will need type "inmap1.1.0windows-amd64.exe" instead of "inmap.exe" etc. as described above.
 While the program is running, you can open a web browser and navigate to `localhost:8080` to view status and diagnostic information.

 3. View the program output.
 The output files are in [shapefile](http://en.wikipedia.org/wiki/Shapefile) format which can be viewed in most GIS programs.
 One free GIS program is [QGIS](http://www.qgis.org/).
 Output from each model layer is put into a separate file.
 Layer 0 is the one closest to the ground and will probably be of the most interest.
 By default, the InMAP only outputs results from layer zero, but this can be changed using the configuration file.
   The output shapefiles have a number of attribute columns.
 They include: